Learning from Elections

 Submit a Proposal

 Proposals will be evaluated in two rounds.
-To be considered in the first round, you must submit your proposal no later than July 22, 2022.
-The deadline for the second round will be August 12, 2022.
+To be considered in the first round, proposal were due no later than July 22, 2022.
+The deadline for the second round closed on August 12, 2022.
 Funding decisions for each round will be made within a few weeks of each deadline.